dannycab/phy481msu/notes/06-slides.md

 What can you say about the flux of $\mathbf{E}$ through the sphere, and $|\mathbf{E}|$ on the sphere?

 1. Flux = 0, E = 0 everywhere on sphere surface
-2. Flux = 0, E need not be zero everywhere on sphere
+2. Flux = 0, E need not be zero *everywhere* on sphere
 3. Flux is not zero, E = 0 everywhere on sphere
-4. Flux is not zero, E need not be zero…
+4. Flux is not zero, E need not be zero...

+Note:
+* CORRECT ANSWER: B
+* Think about Q enclosed; what can we say about E though?

 </section>